Chandler Dental Implants

 Dental implants protect and fortify your jawbone.
 They also restore your bite strength so you can chew food thoroughly.

 Dr. Walden has been placing implants for almost 20 years, completing hundreds of successful dental restorations each year.
-To request an appointment, please fill out this form or call our office at 480-755-1661.
+To request an appointment, please complete our appointment request form or call our office at 480-755-1661.
 You can also schedule a brief complimentary consultation to learn more.